Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

-Marcus Smart and the rest of the Boston Celtics take on the Miami Heat in the NBA Playoffs on Tuesday, at 8:30 PM ET.
+Marcus Smart and his Boston Celtics teammates match up versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.

-Below we will break down Smart's stats and trends, helping you make good selections on prop bets.
+Let's look at Smart's prop bets, and some stats and trends to help you make good wagers.

 Marcus Smart Prop Bets vs. the Heat